 |See City Index's Instruments||See XTB's Instruments||See AvaTrade's Instruments|

-City Index also offer mobile apps for Android and iOS, making it easier to keep an eye on and execute your trades while you are on the move.See City Index's platforms Your capital is at risk.
+City Index also offer mobile apps for Android and iOS, making it easier to keep an eye on and execute your trades while you are on the move.See City Index 's platforms 72% of retail investor accounts lose money when trading CFDs with this provider

 As with most brokers, margin requirements do vary depending on the trader, accounts and instruments.
 You can see the latest margin requirements on their website.